 LB: Marco Sandy

-Sandy belonged to the Golden Generation that qualified for the World Cup Finals in 1994.
+Marco Sandy belonged to the Golden Generation that qualified for the 1994 World Cup Finals in the United States.
 He was a part of the team that finished runner-up at the 1997 Copa America.
 He earned 93 caps.
-On club level he spent the majority of his career with Bolívar, apart from three spells abroad with Real Valladolid of Spain playing alongside Juan Pena, Gimnasia de Jujuy of Argentina and Tampico Madero of Mexico.
+On club level he spent the majority of his career with Bolívar, apart from three spells abroad with Real Valladolid of Spain playing alongside his countryman Juan Pena, Gimnasia de Jujuy of Argentina and Tampico Madero of Mexico.

 At club level Borja was a one club man playing his entire club career for Bolívar, where he won eleven Bolivian league titles.
 He played in more than 530 games, and scored 129 league goals for Bolívar making him the 3rd highest goalscorer in the history of the club.He was capped 88 times between 1979 and 1995, including three matches at the 1994 FIFA World Cup.